Finding the Mimosa bush

 John Lamb April 1903.
 The Mimosa Bush in bloom

-Mankanzana is misspelt on this inscription: it’s a river in the Eastern Cape region of South Africa.
+Mankazana is misspelt on this inscription: it’s a river valley in the Eastern Cape region of South Africa.

 Anyway the painting arrived today and is now at the framers.
 I’m keenly anticipating its return to join the other Secundus paintings next week.